Back to Blogs

 Impact on Brand Equity

 Your brand is only as strong as the partners behind it.
 A vendor engaging in unethical practices can cause widespread reputational damage that takes years to repair.
 Public trust is fragile and once lost, it’s hard to regain.
 Beyond reputation, investors are also paying close attention.
 Many institutional investors now factor in ESG performance before making decisions.
 Weaknesses in third-party ESG compliance can make your company less attractive to them.
+The business case for proactive ESG risk management includes its effects on brand equity and the strategic value of integrating ESG considerations into third-party relationships.

 ESG Risk Assessment Framework for Suppliers